All Episodes

 This is about make sure intimidating everybody over there involved in the prosecution gets cold feet and lets this thing go.

-I I I disagree with you totally about this, but particularly on this idea that you know having some wacko lawyer pull out all the stops, and still Saddam being found guilty somehow gives credibility to the process.
+I disagree with you totally about this, particularly on this idea that having some wacko lawyer pull out all the stops and still Saddam being found guilty somehow gives credibility to the process.

-That that that I just uh this whole notion of of doing for you know courting world opinion on this stuff, screw that.
+This whole notion of doing for courting world opinion on this stuff, screw that.

 You know, it's about time to start doing the right thing.